Zuikyo/ZIKRouter/Documentation/English/ModuleRegistration.md

 // EditorViewRouter.m

  // Custom configuration conforming to EditorModuleInput
- // If you don't wan't to use subclass, you can use category to let ZIKViewRouteConfiguration conform to EditorModuleInput
+ // If you don't want to use subclass, you can use category to let ZIKViewRouteConfiguration conform to EditorModuleInput
  @interface EditorModuleConfiguration: ZIKViewRouteConfiguration <EditorModuleInput>
  @property (nonatomic, copy, nullable) id viewData;
  @property (nonatomic, copy, nullable) Note *noteModel;